 Puzzles for 1 Year Olds

 This fun puzzle is appropriate for little ones as young as one.
 The farm themed pieces are each standing on a different shaped piece, making it a great way to teach shapes and farm sounds at the same time.
 When a piece is placed in the puzzle, it makes the sound of that item.
-There are no reviews yet on this item, but I wanted to include it because I love the concept!
+There is only one review so far on this item, but I wanted to include it because I love the concept!

 Hape Wooden Peg Puzzle